dotnet/runtime/docs/design/mono/diagnostics-tracing.md

 On IOS, `--forward-port` works in the scenario where DiagnosticServer runs in listening mode on device (connected over usb) using loopback interface.

-Latest enhancements to `dotnet-dsrouter` have opened up opportunity to run most of below described scenarios, using a smaller subset of available configurations using loopback interface on emulators/simulators and physical devices attached over usb.
+Latest enhancements to `dotnet-dsrouter` have opened opportunity to run most of below described scenarios, using a smaller subset of available configurations using loopback interface on emulators/simulators and physical devices attached over usb.

 Runtime configuration: